igormmendes7/HackerRank-SQL/README.md

 # HackerRank-SQL
-The porpuse of this repositore is to store all my codes from HackerRank challenges I used MySQL as compiler
+The porpuse of this repositore is to store all my codes from HackerRank challenges

+PS: I used MySQL as compiler